 Underwood met her now-husband backstage at one of her shows, but he wasn’t just a fan.
-Underwood’s bass player, Mark Childers, wanted Fisher to meet Underwood, but since she wasn’t a fan of blind dates, she suggested they meet at one of her shows.
+Underwood’s bass player, Mark Childers, wanted Fisher to meet Underwood, but since she didn’t like blind dates, she suggested they meet at one of her shows.
 Fortunately, sparks flew, and although their busy careers kept them from getting together in person again for three months, they talked on the phone and went on their first real date on New Year’s Eve — which happens to be when they had their first kiss.

 “Our first kiss was when the ball dropped,” Underwood said (via Country Living).
 “We were in front of people, and he’s not a big PDA guy … I figured, I’ll go in for it because he can’t leave me hanging, right?
 So I made him kiss me in public.”